Tulsa vs. Houston NCAA Football Odds, Plays and Insights | October 1, 2021

 - So far this year Houston has two wins against the spread.

-- The Cougars have five giveaways this season, while the Golden Hurricane have five takeaways .
+- This year the Cougars have turned the ball over five times, while the Golden Hurricane have forced 5 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.